Drivers’ hours: changes to fines for commercial drivers

-Rules will be changed so lorry, bus and coach drivers who drive tired will be fined for every time they’ve done it in the last 28 days.
+The rules will change from 5 March 2018 so lorry, bus and coach drivers who drive tired will be fined for every time they’ve done it in the last 28 days.

 If you drive a lorry, bus or coach, you must follow rules on how many hours you can drive and the breaks you need to take.

-The Driver and Vehicle Standards Agency (DVSA) can fine drivers up to £300 if they are caught breaking the rules.
+The Driver and Vehicle Standards Agency (DVSA) can fine drivers up to £300 if they’re caught breaking the rules.
 They can also be prosecuted or have their vehicle immobilised.

 At the moment, DVSA can only fine drivers for: